spuder/spuder.github.io/_posts/2015-10-16-chef-slack-notifications.markdown

 ---

-# Event Handlers

 Occasionally in your automation infrastructure, you want an event to trigger a notification.
-For example, everytime a chef run fails, send an alert.
-Or everytime a webserver reboots, send an email.
+For example, every time a chef run fails, send an alert.
+Or every time a webserver reboots, send an email.

-Chef handles this beautifuly with [event handlers](https://docs.chef.io/handlers.html).
+Chef handles this beautifully with [event handlers](https://docs.chef.io/handlers.html).

 Basically an event handler is a ruby script that chef calls on a defined trigger.

 # Slack

-In my infrastructure, we are adopting slack for both communication and notificaitons.
+In my infrastructure, we are adopting slack for both communication and notifications.
 Slack is simple, beautiful and powerful.

 There is a community of chef handlers for [many external services](https://docs.chef.io/handlers.html#community-handlers) such as: